jps531/jps-portfolio/public/camgian-lead.md

 - Serves as Engineering Techncial Lead for the Loram program.
-  - Leads semi-daily standup meetings and coordinates constantly with product, management, and engineers to stay in sync, determine plans, and tackle issues.
+  - Leads daily standup meetings and continuously coordinates with product, management, and engineers to stay in sync, determine plans, and tackle issues.
   - Took over as ETL between Phase 2 and Phase 3 of the program, leading the team through personel turnover, scalability concerns, and deployment turbulence during the deployment of Phase 2.
 Led and coordinated the effort to address these concerns with a re-architecture of the backend and database systems as part of Phase 3.
 - Serves as the component lead for all web-based UIs within Camgian.
   - Performs code reviews and advises on designs and styling for all JavaScript and TypeScript user-facing applications.